 Mushy/soft diet — This stage includes foods that can be easily mashed with a fork (e.g., lean ground meats, poultry, fish, canned tuna/salmon, scrambled eggs, beans, tofu, cooked soft vegetables and fruits canned in water or natural juice).
 You should eat protein foods first to meet your daily protein goal.
 Protein shakes are still an important part of your diet.
 An average meal at this point is about 4 ounces (1/2 cup).

-Regular diet — Usually patients are able to safely begin a regular, healthy diet at 9 weeks after surgery.
+Regular diet — Usually patients are able to safely begin a regular, healthy diet at 9 weeks after weight-loss surgery.
 You will be encouraged to choose mostly high-protein foods and to avoid foods that are usually not well tolerated.
 You will continue practicing all the good eating habits you learned as you were preparing for surgery.
 Meals are about 4–8 ounces (1/2–1 cup).
 People who had a gastric bypass can sometimes be more sensitive to high-fat and high-sugar foods.
 This is called “dumping syndrome”.
 You will learn how to avoid this uncomfortable side effect.

 Foods to avoid: rice, bread, pasta, dry/tough meats, high-sugar foods, high-fat foods, and fibrous vegetables (e.g., raw celery, asparagus, raw cabbage).